The Kalton years 2010-2025

 Invited talks about new advances in topics dear to Nigel.

 Speakers: F. Baudier, B.M.
 Braga, W.H.G.
-Correa, W. Cuellar, A. Fovelle, R. Pino, F. Sukochev.
+Correa, W. Cuellar, A. Fovelle, R. Pino.

 Panel 4.
 Communications from participants.